Testing Stability Properties in Graphical Hedonic Games: Property Testing Results in the FEN-Model

+Player properties for the stability concepts we consider are summarized in Table~\ref{tab:overview_concepts}.
+We note that if $\phi$ is feasible, then $\phi$ is edge-monotone. \revc{Feasibility (including edge-monotonicity) and the following two lemmas act as the tie between stability concepts we consider and property testing.
+In particular, they expose characteristics of the stability concepts that can be exploited by a property tester.}

+In our constructions we relate to the players' favourite coalitions and make use of the following lemma that states that we can easily modify a player's local surroundings to turn the current coalition into a favourite coalition.
+In other words, only a constant number of compromises suffice to optimise one player's current situation. \revb{In particular, this turns a witness according to a feasible player property into a non-witness.}

+\begin{lemma} Let~$G=(N,F\cup E)$ be a graph with bounded degree~$d$ and let~$\Gamma$ be a coalition structure of $N$.
+For each $i\in N$, $\mathcal{O}(d)$ queries and $d$ edge modifications are sufficient to turn $\Gamma(i)$ into one of $i$'s favourite coalitions in the \fenhg\ represented by~$G$. \end{lemma} \begin{proof} If for player~$i$, it already holds that $\Gamma(i)\in\mathrm{Fav}(i)$, no modification is required.
+Otherwise we can proceed as follows: Accessing the (at most~$d$) members of $N_i$ requires at most $d$ \revb{neighbourhood} queries.
+Moreover, we can issue one \revb{find} query each in order to determine whether a player~$j\in N_i=N_i^+\cup N_i^-$ is contained in $\Gamma(i)$.
+For each $j\in \Gamma(i)\cap N_i^-$, delete the edge $(i,j)$ from~$E$; for each $j\in N_i^+\setminus\Gamma(i)$, remove the edge $(i,j)$ from~$F$.
+This requires at most $\lvert N_i^+\rvert + \lvert N_i^-\rvert\leq d$ edge modifications.
+Note that this is independent of any bound~$c$ of the coalition size.
+The obtained coalition now only contains friends of $i$ and $i$ does not have any friends outside of $\Gamma(i)$.
+Hence, for \revc{all preference extensions of \fenhg s}, no coalition is preferred to the current coalition $\Gamma(i)$.~\revb{ } \end{proof}

+\revb{The following lemma extends Lemma~\ref{lemma:witness} to multiple players.
+Essentially, it allows us to conclude that if a game is $\epsilon$-far from being stable for a stability concept that has a feasible player property, there must be roughly $\epsilon n$ witnesses.}

-\begin{lemma} Let $G=(N,F\cup E)$ be a graph that represents a \fenhg\ and $\Gamma$ a coalition structure of $N$.
-Let, furthermore, $\gamma$ be a stability concept, for which there exists a feasible player property~$\phi$.
-If there are at most $k$ witnesses, $k\cdot d$ edge modifications are sufficient to make the game stable with respect to $\gamma$. \end{lemma} \begin{proof} By Lemma~\ref{lemma:witness}, for each witness~$i$, $d$ edge modifications are enough to turn $\Gamma(i)$ into a favourite coalition, thus, $\phi(i)=1$ is no longer satisfied.
+\begin{lemma} Let $G=(N,F\cup E) \in \mathfrak{G}_n$ be a \fenhg\ and let $\Gamma$ be a coalition structure of $N$.
+Furthermore, let $\gamma$ be a stability concept for which there exists a feasible player property~$\phi$.
+If there are at most $k$ witnesses, $k\cdot d$ edge modifications are sufficient to make the game stable with respect to~$\gamma$. \end{lemma} \begin{proof} By Lemma~\ref{lemma:witness}, for each witness~$i$, $d$ edge modifications are enough to turn $\Gamma(i)$ into a favourite coalition, thus, $\phi(i)=1$ is no longer satisfied.
 For each player~$j$ that is not a witness, $\phi(j)=0$ already holds which does not change due to Conditions~\ref{feasible:responsive1} and~\ref{feasible:responsive2} of Definition~\ref{def:feasible-phi}.
-If there are at most $k$ witnesses, $k\cdot d$ edge modifications are sufficient such that no player satisfies $\phi(i)$, thus, stability with respect to $\gamma$ holds. \end{proof}
+If there are at most $k$ witnesses, $k\cdot d$ edge modifications are sufficient such that no player satisfies $\phi(i)$, thus, stability with respect to $\gamma$ holds.~\revb{ } \end{proof}

 With the help of this lemma we are now ready to prove that Algorithm~\ref{alg:verification-tester} provides a property tester for the verification problem of each stability concept with a feasible player property.